Our Juicy and tender Salsa Chicken recipe is a delicious four-ingredient meal, low on carbs, and baked to perfection.

 Is Salsa Keto Friendly?

 This is a great question!
-So first, we all know that tomatoes are a FRUIT not a vegetable.
+So first, we all know that tomatoes are a FRUIT, not a vegetable.

 Tomatoes have somewhere around 4 cups of carbs per half a cup.

 Need more Mexican flavors for your Taco Tuesday?
-Mexican food is a staple in our home with its fresh tomatoes and delicious seasonings.
+Mexican food is a staple in our home, with fresh tomatoes and delicious seasonings.

 - Taco Dip – Grab some fresh chips and load up with layers of taco dip